+FORMAT IOCDS format (LPAR only)

+Indicates the status of the IOCDS: Alternate, POR, Invalid STATUS

+Token Match - IOCDS/HSA Indicates whether the IOCDS token matches the current HSA token

+Token Match - IOCDS/ Indicates whether the IOCDS token matches the current processor token in the write-protected because it is the POR IOCDS (Yes-POR).

+Proc

-FORMAT IOCDS format (LPAR only) STATUS Indicates the status of the IOCDS: Alternate, POR, Invalid Token Match - IOCDS/HSA Indicates whether the IOCDS token matches the current HSA token Token Match - IOCDS/ Proc Indicates whether the IOCDS token matches the current processor token in the IODF Write Protect Indicates whether the IOCDS is write-protected ( Yes ) or not ( No ), or currently write-protected because it is the POR IOCDS ( Yes-POR ).
-Last Update DATE/TIME Time stamp of IOCDS creation time IOCDS Configuration Token Information is the configuration token information stored in the support element and shows the relationship between the IOCDS and the production IODF from which it was created.
+Write Protect Indicates whether the IOCDS is write-protected (Yes) or not (No), or currently is the configuration token information stored in the support element and shows the relationship between the IOCDS and the production IODF from which it was created.